cuthbertLab/music21/music21/documentation/source/developerReference/documenting.rst

 If you're going to edit docs you'll need the latest version of Sphinx.
 Go to the command line and Type::

-  easy_install -U Sphinx
+  sudo easy_install -U Sphinx
-  easy_install rst2pdf
+  sudo easy_install rst2pdf

 Sphinx uses special characters to identify formatting of documentation.
 For example, to write a heading you can write:
 Helpful tips on Sphinx formatting may be found here:  `Sphinx Documentation Formatting <http://sphinx.pocoo.org/rest.html>`_